This post contains affiliate links – See Full Disclosure here

 #2 Practice Yoga Regularly

 Most yoga positions require you to stretch your whole body, which loosens up the muscles and joints.
-This improved flexibility also helps ease painful sensations related to fibromyalgia.
+This improved flexibility helps alleviate painful symptoms related to fibromyalgia.

 #3 Get a Massage